F5Networks/terraform-provider-bigip/docs/userguide/fast-integration/create-http.rst

     }

 ..
-Note:: Note that you created two different application definitions sharing the same tenant in two different terraform projects.
-The FAST plugin makes the AS3 declarations reconciliation on the BIG-IP so you do not have to manage the stacking of them for a single tenant.
+Note:: Note that you created two different application definitions sharing the same tenant in two different Terraform projects.
+The FAST plugin makes the AS3 declarations reconcile on the BIG-IP so you do not have to manage the stacking of them for a single tenant.